javascript-tutorial/fr.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

   from: 1,
   to: 5,

-  // for await..of appelle cette méthode une seule fois au tout début *!*
+  // for await..of appel cette méthode une seule fois au tout début *!*
   [Symbol.asyncIterator]() { // (1)
 */!*